-Flush the complete underside of vehicle frequently.
-Keep body drain holes unplugged.
-Inspect for road damage.
+Flush the complete underside of your vehicle frequently.
+Keep body and door drain holes free from packed dirt.

 MAZDA CAR CARE PRODUCTS

 Your Mazda dealer has many quality products available to clean your vehicle and protect its finishes.
 These quality products have been specifically engineered to fulfill your automotive needs; they are custom designed to complement the style and appearance of your vehicle.
 Each product is made from high quality materials that meet or exceed rigid specifications.
 For best results, use these products or products of equivalent quality.
 These products are available at your authorized Mazda dealer.